arp4zrex/OptiFile/README.md

 If you encounter any problems or have suggestions for improving OptiFile, please open an issue on the GitHub repository.
 Your feedback is valuable in helping us improve the application.

 ##License
-OptiFile is licensed under the MIT License.
+OptiFile is licensed under the Apache License.
 Feel free to use and modify the code according to the terms of the license.